freemansoft/ESP8266-MicroPython/README.md

 webserver ->> webserver: process() webserver -->> webclient: done
 ```

+# Open Issues
+1. Must manually create config.py and populate with the values.
+1. OTA not enabled.
+1. Portal on first boot to enter network credentials not supported

 # Exercising the Scripts
 You can exercise the utilities in this package from the REPL.
 This assumes that you have